wucdbm/epay-bundle/README.md

     prefix: /payments/epay
 ```
 - The receive address will now be /payments/epay/%wucdbm_epay.receive_url% - /payments/epay/receive by default.
 This gives you the full flexibility to alter the URL at which you receive the payments.
+- Use the `app/console wucdbm_epay:dump_receive_address` command to make sure you have the correct receive path
+- Go to epay.bg and contact their support asking them to